ReachPlus/PanicButton/readme.md

 import requests
 from requests.auth import HTTPBasicAuth
 ```
-In above piece of code we have imported number of module to assist us achieve our goal.

-*thread*
-This will help us to create threads
+*thread*	- helps us to create threads

-*RPi.GPIO*
-We will use this to work with Raspberry ports
+*RPi.GPIO* - will be used to work with Raspberry Pi ports

-*sleep*
-We will use this for delays
+*sleep* - will be used for delays

-*requests*
-We will be using this as rest client
+*requests* - will be used as the REST client

 **Step 2:**
 Next we have to setup ports numbers and RPAS settings using settings.config.json configuration file